MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/common-issues-resolutions-solution-checker.md

 ## Solution checker can't access environments in Administration Mode

 Environments that have been placed into [Administration Mode](https://docs.microsoft.com/dynamics365/customer-engagement/admin/manage-sandbox-instances#administration-mode) purposely restrict access to only users with System Administrator and System Customizer roles.
-Because the Power Apps Checker application identity has neither of these roles assigned by default, it can't access organizations operating in this mode.
+Because the Power Apps Checker application idtable has neither of these roles assigned by default, it can't access organizations operating in this mode.

 In order to use solution checker in this organization, Administration Mode must be disabled.